Szustarol/DarwinWorld/README.md

 of steps.
 If the animal is dead, the epoch of death will be dispalyed as well.

 After enough steps pass, a popup will appear with the requested information.
-Multiple animals can be traced at once, but a single animal can only have one tracer set up at a time.
+Multiple animals can be traced at once and a single animal can be traced multiple times.

 #### Default starting parameters